 Specific cell separation, further enumeration and further characterization (e.g. molecule analysis and drug response within patient whole bloods) of tumor cells are necessary in a variety of immunology, neuroscience, stem cell, and cancer research.
 Here we present on the rapid and direct quantification of specific cell captures using a micro-patterned streptavidin (STR)-functionalized silicon nanowire (SiNW) platform, which was prepared by Ag-assisted wet chemical etching and a photo-lithography process.
 This platform operates by high-affinity cell capture rendered by the combination of antibody-epithelial cell surface-binding, biotin-STR binding, and the topologically enhanced cell-substrate interaction on a 3-dimensional SiNWs array.

-Recent work has highlighted how 3D migration is fundamentally different from its 2D counterpart, in particular the biophysical forces driving 3D migration.
+Cell migration is a tightly regulated function critical to the normal development of organs and tissues.
+Cell migration is abnormally activated in a wide range of human diseases, including cancer metastasis, immunological responses, and wound healing.
+Most of what we know about eukaryotic cell migration at a mechanistic level has stemmed from well-controlled studies of cell migration on flat dishes.
+However, the onset of migration in disease and development often forces cells to negotiate, exert pulling forces on, and more through a 3D matrix.Recent work has highlighted how 3D migration is fundamentally different from its 2D counterpart, in particular the biophysical forces driving 3D migration.
 Migration on 2D dishes, which induces an artificial baso-apical polarization of the cell, is driven by actomyosin contraction of stress fibers between focal adhesions and the formation of a wide lamellipodium terminated by thin filopodial protrusions at the leading edge.
 The same cells in a more physio-pathologically relevant collagen-rich 3D matrix do not display a lamellipodium or filopodia.
 Instead, cells display highly dendritic protusions controlled by distinct proteins that do not rely nearly as much on acto-myosin contractility, but rather microtubule assembly/disassembly dynamics.
 Recent work has also shown how cells in 3D can alternate between a mesenchymal and an amoeboid phenotype depending on the physical properties of the matrix (density, pore size, fiber alignment).
 Several biophysical assays have recently been developed and validated to monitor and measure cell motility in 3D microenvironments for applications in basic life science, biomedical research, and drug screening and testing.

 The presence of Circulating Tumor Cells (CTCs) in bloodstream of patients with epithelial cancers is an important intermediate step in cancer metastasis and can provide valuable insights into disease detection, staging and personalized treatment.
 As compared to obtaining a tissue biopsy which is invasive and painful, ‘‘liquid biopsy&’&’ for CTCs detection can be easily performed via a routine blood draw.
 The presence and number of CTCs in peripheral blood has been associated with the severity of the disease and have potential use for early detection, diagnosis, prognosis and treatment monitoring purposes.
 The isolation of CTCs using microfluidics is attractive as the flow conditions can be accurately manipulated to achieve an efficient separation.
 Here, we demonstrate several effective separation methods by utilizing the unique differences in size and deformability of cancer cells from that of blood cells.
 By exploiting the fluid dynamics in specially designed microfluidic channels, CTCs which are generally stiffer and larger can be physically separated from the more deformable blood constituents.
 Using this label-free approach, we are able to retrieve viable CTCs that are not only suitable for downstream molecular analysis such as genetic or RNA sequencing, but also for expansion and culture.
 With blood specimens from cancer patients, we not only confirmed successful detection, isolation and retrieval of CTCs, but also identification of actionable mutation which will enable precision medicine and personalized treatment of cancer patients.